LemonTea404/windows-active-directory-home-lab/README.md

 ### 2. Active Directory Structure and User Management

 After creating the `corplab.local` domain, I used Active Directory Users and Computers to organize domain resources.
 I created organizational units for users and groups instead of leaving every object in the default containers.
+For a more organized look.

-The test user **Jotaro Kujo** was placed in the `CorpLab\Users\IT` organizational-unit structure.
+The test user **Jotaro Kujo** was placed in the `CorpLab\Users\IT` organizational unit structure.
 This makes user accounts easier to manage and prepares the environment for applying permissions and policies based on department or job role.